-RUBS—Ratio Utility Billing Systems—is a corporate scam designed to force tenants to pay for building-wide utility bills they can't control, while landlords profit and dodge responsibility.
+RUBS—Ratio Utility Billing Systems—is a corporate landlord scam designed to force tenants to pay for building-wide utility bills we can't control.

 BAN RUBS